Jacquescode/MyTeamPageChallenge/README.md

 <img src="/Images/screencapture.png">

+It has been a fun challenge.
+It's been a little bit challenging, but I enjoyed doing it! :) P.S my CSS could be a little bit weird... but it's work!

 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->